Traveling to Tijuana, Mexico for Affordable Bariatric Surgery

 An on-staff doctor and night nurse to monitor your progress.

-Victor, Henry, Ricardo, and Willie are MBC’s bi-lingual drivers who pick you up on the American side (San Diego) and transport you to (Tijuana).
-Patients fall in love with Victor!
+Ricardo and his team are MBC’s bi-lingual drivers who pick you up on the American side (San Diego) and transport you to (Tijuana).

 Here are some general tips for your trip, we advise you to review these websites and articles for more detailed information on traveling to Tijuana, Baja California.